 Customer Service will be Extraordinary

-Notice the number of channels and platforms the users can use to place an order with the brand!
-Truth be told, this brand is customer-convenience at its best.
+Have you noticed the number of channels and platforms the users can use to place an order with the brand?

 Handy tip: According to research, “79% of Twitter users like to discover what’s new, making it the top platform for discovery.”
 So if you’re looking to branch out and reach a wider, more universal target audience, it’s time to start Tweeting!